erkenberg/CuLa/README.md

 * select training parameters like:
   * amount of words
   * Lesson
-  * KnowledgeLevel of words to Train
+  * KnowledgeLevel of words to train
 * start the training for the currently selected language

 ## Library: